 Written exams (dates in schedule below) and quizzes are a necessary means of evaluating how well students have met my expectations, especially in large classes like BSC 120.
-Exam questions will be written so as to test your preparation at every level, from memorization of facts to application of conceptual knowledge.
-I expect that you will be prepared to answer questions in the lecture, and with this in mind short announced or unannounced quizzes will be given.
-Regular online quizzes will also be given throughout the semester through Connect or MUOnLine.
+Exam questions will be written to test your preparation at every level, from memorization of facts to application of conceptual knowledge.
+I expect that you will be prepared to answer questions in the lecture, therefore short announced or unannounced quizzes will be given.
+Regular online quizzes will also be given throughout the semester through MUOnLine.
 These quizzes should benefit your final scores as they help you to develop good study skills by keeping up with the material in the lecture and laboratory.